Antoinebr/workbox-playground/readme.md

 ### Challenge

-How can I catch when an article request is not in the article cache ( http://localhost:3000/article/990 ) and serve an offline page as a fallbask ?
+How can I catch when an article request is not in the article cache ( http://localhost:3000/article/990 ) and serve an offline page as a fallback ?